KirDontsov/testBackend/README.md

 ```

 Runs the app in the development mode.
-Open http://localhost:5000 to view it in the browser.

 to see the list of products go to the next link: http://localhost:5000/products